Spanish conjugation: ser, 'to be (in essence)'

 There are two ways to say "To be" in Spanish: ser and estar.
 They both mean "to be", but they are used in different ways.
 As a rule of thumb, ser is used to describe permanent or almost permanent conditions and estar to describe temporary ones.

 estar, 'to be (in a state)'

+This is an Oy-Yo verb.

+Stem: esta-, estoy, este-, estu- (a-u).